NHLBI-MR/DLCC-website/docs/nhlbi2021.md

 ![L10 Intro](images/lectures/L10.png)

 So far we had discussed discriminative models which learn the decision boundary to make prediction.
-In this lecture, we start to discuss the generative model which learns the data distribution and allows to sample from that distribution.
+In this lecture, we start to discuss the generative model which learns the data distribution and allows sampling from that distribution.
 We start by discussing the differences and links between generative and discriminative models.
 Then the G/D design of generative adversarial model is introduced.
 The GAN loss is analyzed in detail and its optimal solution is derived.
 Examples are presented for the significant progress in GAN framework.
 We further extend the discussion to conditional GAN and CycleGAN to review its flexibility.
 The lecture is concluded by presenting an usecase utilizing the CycleGAN with segmentation consistency for medical imaging application.

 #### Video